Bwindi Community Hospital: HIV

-Family Planning
+Family planning

 Uganda has one of the highest fertility rates in the world at seven children per woman, and has the youngest population on the planet with a median age of less than fifteen.
 Large families trap people in poverty with not enough money for food, schooling and health care for their children.
 High fertility rates are dangerous for women, and make it hard for them to escape traditional childbearing roles.
 A 3% annual population growth rate is unsustainable for the environment, and leaves younger generations without enough water or land for cultivation.

 Three years ago very few couples in the Bwindi area were accessing family planning (birth control).
 Now the contraceptive prevalence rate (proportion of women of child-bearing age using some form of contraception) is 28%.
 The target is 40%.

 Bwindi Community Hospital, in partnership with Family Health International, has trained 40 village health workers to be able to give contraceptive pills and injections.
 Now more than 500 women a month access their contraception through this network.
 The Hospital integrates family planning into HIV and postnatal clinics, and runs Family Planning Camps where hospital staff inserts an implant that lasts for five years.

-Discussions on family planning is on the local radio, in villages, and in trading centres, particularly with the men of the area who are the real decision makers and often those who are most opposed to reducing family sizes.
+Discussions on family planning occur on the local radio, in villages, and in trading centres, particularly with the men of the area who are the real decision makers and often those who are most opposed to reducing family sizes.

 None of the patients are charged, so Bwindi Community Hospital relies entirely on donations.
-The hospital is supplied with drugs from the Government of Uganda but the salaries of the staff, transport costs, and all of the training and support given to the village health workers relies on donations.
+The hospital is supplied with drugs from the Government of Uganda but the salaries of the staff, transport costs, and all of the training and support given to the village health workers rely on donations.
 The hospital has written a four-year strategic plan describing how to reach the target of 40% contraceptive prevalence, a goal that will require about $20,000 per year.